-The cornerstone of the Ohio Supercomputer Center's Summer Institute is the projects.
-The students work together in small teams on diverse and challenging research-level projects.
-Teams are comprised of a project leader (staff member who conceived and designed the project) and three or four students.
+The cornerstone of the Ohio Supercomputer Center's Summer Institute is team-based, immersive project work.
+Groups of up to four students collaborate on diverse and challenging research-level projects alongside a project leader (the staff member who conceived and designed the project).

 OnDemand is OSC's innovative web-based portal for accessing high performance computing services.
 OnDemand allows clients to use HPC without a big learning curve, lowering the barrier of entry to the world of supercomputing.
 With OnDemand, OSC users use a web interface to interact with OSC’s supercomputing resources.
 OnDemand enables users to upload and download files, create, edit, submit, and monitor jobs, run GUI applications, and connect via SSH, all via a web browser, with no client software to install and configure.
 OnDemand is a special deployment of OSC’s NSF-funded Open OnDemand platform which is currently in use at more than a dozen academic institutions across the US.

-In this project the team will work in groups of two students developing web based OnDemand applications to extend OSC OnDemand’s functionality.
-We will be building apps to provide visibility to users and administrators about disk usage and batch jobs on the clusters.
+In this project, the team will work in groups of two students developing web-based applications to extend OSC OnDemand’s functionality.
+We will build apps to provide visibility to users and administrators about disk usage and batch jobs on the clusters.
 Apps we build will include displaying estimates on when queued jobs will start, statistics on historical usage, and apps to display current and historical disk usage.
 We will also explore building some simple apps to help users submit batch jobs running simulations or using solvers in a variety of scientific domains.
 These apps have the potential help OSC users complete their research and may have an impact outside of OSC if deployed at other institutions running OnDemand.